 - Generate greater certainty and predictability in respect of litigation costs

 - Provide innovative solutions which go beyond discounted hourly rates

 - Share risk and reward, so that Lewis Silkin has “skin in the game”

 LS Unlock enables us, in these difficult times, to work in true partnership with you.
 Whatever your needs, our specialist commercial disputes team can find the right solution for your situation.

 For information about our commitment-free initial claim assessment please click here.
-If, after an initial assessment, you wish to take the next step and engage in dispute resolution you can choose from the menu of alternative fee arrangements set out below.
+If, after an initial assessment, you wish to take the next step and engage in litigation or dispute resolution you can choose from the menu of alternative fee arrangements set out below.

 Under our fixed fee arrangement, we agree with you a fixed fee quote to cover the cost of the legal work, rather than hourly billing.
 We accept the risk of any potential legal over-spend falling within the scope of our agreed work.
 In return you agree that the fixed fee will be payable even if the relevant work is completed for less than the quoted sum.